 The D/B method involves pairing civil engineering firms with construction contractors to create “design builders” who work synergistically from beginning to end.
 This creates more opportunities for innovation and can reduce costs.
 The D/B method of delivery is most advantageous when transportation improvements are needed immediately to reduce high traffic volume or chronic congestion.
 Learn more about the D/B project delivery method.

-ADOT is scheduled to host two public meetings in Phoenix and Scottsdale in late 2018 or early 2019 prior to the start of construction.
-Dates, time and locations of meetings will be announced in advance.
+ADOT is planning to host two community open houses – one in Phoenix and one in Scottsdale – in early 2019 prior to the start of construction.
+Dates, times and locations of the community open houses will be announced in advance.